zhcmeng/smolagents/docs/source/agents.md

 The agent can be programmed to:
 - devise a series of actions/tools and run them all at once,  like the [`CodeAgent`]
-- plan and execute actions/tools one by one and wait for the outcome of each action before launching the next one, like the [`ReactJsonAgent`]
+- plan and execute actions/tools one by one and wait for the outcome of each action before launching the next one, like the [`JsonAgent`]

 ### Types of agents